Electricians San Francisco is here to guide you on how to save energy and money.

 5. Power Down Computers and Monitors

 Turn off your computer and monitor when they are not being used.
-Contrary to popular beliefs, turning them on and off will not cause damage.
+Contrary to popular belief, turning them on and off will not cause damage.
 If you are away from your computer at different intervals, make sure you have set the power set options.

 6. Drying Dishes